Cassini–Huygens: Planning and development

+NASA and JPL

 NASA's Jet Propulsion Laboratory in the United States, where the orbiter was assembled, managed the mission.
 The European Space Research and Technology Centre developed Huygens.
 The centre's prime contractor, Aérospatiale of France (part of Thales Alenia Space from 2005), assembled the probe with equipment and instruments supplied by many European countries (including Huygens's batteries and two scientific instruments from the United States).
 The Italian Space Agency (ASI) provided the Cassini orbiter's high-gain radio antenna, with the incorporation of a low-gain antenna (to ensure telecommunications with the Earth for the entire duration of the mission), a compact and lightweight radar, which also used the high-gain antenna and served as a synthetic-aperture radar, a radar altimeter, a radiometer, the radio science subsystem (RSS), and the visible-channel portion VIMS-V of VIMS spectrometer.

 NASA provided the VIMS infrared counterpart, as well as the Main Electronic Assembly, which included electronic sub-assemblies provided by CNES of France.
 On April 16, 2008, NASA announced a two-year extension of the funding for ground operations of this mission, at which point it was renamed the Cassini Equinox Mission.

-The round of funding was again extended in February 2010 with the Cassini Solstice Mission.
+It was extended again in February 2010 as the Cassini Solstice Mission.